ciao-group/ciao-group.github.io/_pages/home.md

 <div class="row">
   <h2>CIAO &#128075; </h2>
-  <p>We are the Junior <strong> Research Group CIAO (Computational Interaction and Mobility) </strong> and work at the intersection of machine learning, human-computer interaction, and mobility. <br>
+  <p>We are the Junior <strong> Research Group CIAO (Computational Interaction and Mobility) </strong> and work at the intersection of machine learning, human-computer interaction and mobility.
 We develop computational models that simulate human interaction behavior.
 These models can be used to evaluate user interfaces, predict how users interact with them and allow designers and researcher to better understand not only the users but also their design.
-We develop models that are either data-driven (based on usage data collected from customers) or based on computational rationality.
+Our models are either data-driven (based on usage data collected in the real-world or in experimental studies) or based on computational rationality and reinforcement learning.
   <br><br>
   We are part of the Center for <a href="https://scads.ai" target="_blank"> Scalable Data Analytics and Artificial Intelligence (ScaDS.AI) </a> at Leipzig University.
 ScaDS.AI Dresden/Leipzig is one of five new AI centers in Germany funded under the federal government’s AI strategy.
 </p>